Protect tomorrow's possibilities today

 1Generally the death benefit is income-tax free.
 For Income Protection Life a portion of the death benefit is taxable to the beneficiary.

-All guarantees are based on the continued claims paying ability of the issuing company.
+All guarantees are based on the continued claims paying ability of the issuing company and on variable insurance do not apply to the performance of the variable subaccounts, which will vary with market conditions.

 Accessing policy cash value through loans and surrenders may cause a permanent reduction of policy cash values and death benefit and negate any guarantees against lapse.
 The amount that can be borrowed or surrendered will be affected by the surrender charges applicable to the policy.
 Loans may be subject to interest charges.
 Although loans are generally not taxable, there may be tax consequences if the policy lapses or is surrendered with a loan (even as part of a 1035 exchange).
 It is possible that the amount of taxable income generated at the lapse or surrender of a policy with a loan may exceed the actual amount of cash received.
 Surrenders are generally taxable to the extent they exceed basis in the policy.
 If the policy is a modified endowment contract (MEC), pre-death distributions, including loans, from the policy are taxed on an income-first basis, and there may also be a 10% federal income tax penalty for distributions prior to age 59 ½.